van1llaface/baigiamasis/README.md

-1. Push it to github, so CI/cd will do the job
+1. Push it to github, so CI/cd will do the job1